 Two things come to mind.
 Your cats are old enough to have arthritis and/or a bladder infection.
 The pain of a bladder infection can make cats avoid the litter box, and go nearby instead.
 Arthritis makes it hard for them to step over the side into the litter box, so they go nearby.
 I got a plastic storage container and cut one side quite low for my older cat.
 The high sides keeps the litter in better.
 It has helped.
 I always thought the litter that gets onto the rug made the rug smell just like the litter box.
 I have two rugs now so can swap one to wash the other.
 Borax gets the smell out :) Good luck!

 I was watching Jackson Galaxy's show, "My Cat From Hell" last weekend, and one of his cases had that issue, going outside the litterbox.
 With that cat, it was because it was declawed and its litter was too rough and hurt its feet.
-Even if yours aren't declawed it could be a paw pain issue.
-Or, it could even be a kidney or bladder issue.
-Hope all turns out well!

 I had the same issue and thought that the cat is just not trained, but After reading and learning myself, I have realized - Cat does not pee in the box because there is a reason and you need to find it: most likely the box is not clean, or she is stressed, or has UTI or other problem.
 Once the problem is solved the issue goes away.